Care Tips

 Pillow Care Tips and Replacement Guidelines

 Just like mattresses, proper care can help a pillow last longer and stay free of dirt and grime.
-Pillow maintenance is simple, so it’s worth a couple extra steps to ensure your pillow is supportive and clean until you’re ready to replace it.
+Pillow maintenance is simple, so it’s worth a couple of extra steps to ensure your pillow is supportive and clean until you’re ready to replace it.

 Here are a few quick tips on pillow care: